-For women about to undergo their first mammogram, or even for those who have already adopted the routine, we understand questions may arise about the exam and its purpose.
+For women about to undergo their first mammogram, or even for those who have already adopted the routine, we understand questions may arise about mammography and its purpose.

 Below are frequently asked questions from women answered by Dr. Margarita Zuley, director of breast imaging at Magee-Womens Imaging of UPMC.